UrbanPistek/projects-monorepo/ml-onnx/articles/a1_tuning_and_onnx.md

 ## [4] ONNX Inference in Python

 A full sample script for running ONNX inference in python is [here](../onnx_inference.py).
-In general I'd say that the more nauced part is just replicating the transforms without using the pytorch library.
+In general I'd say that the more nauced part is just replicating the transforms without using the PyTorch library.
 Luckily for this specific case the actual transforms where not anything too complicated or advanced.

 The transforms: